 That brings us to the dark side.
-The courts, Delaware most importantly, and many state legislatures gave managers what might be called a takeover-resistance endowment - that is, the right to fight a hostile takeover using corporate resources, including the power to "just say no." One way to solve this dilemma is to structure compensation to align managerial and shareholder incentives in the face of a hostile bid - that's the polite way to describe the resulting golden parachute arrangement.
+The courts, Delaware most importantly, and many state legislatures gave managers what might be called a takeover-resistance endowment - that is, the right to fight a hostile takeover using corporate resources, including the power to "just say no." 10 One way to solve this dilemma is to structure compensation to align managerial and shareholder incentives in the face of a hostile bid - that's the polite way to describe the resulting golden parachute arrangement.
 So if the CEO receives approximately three times salary and bonus and the accelerated vesting of a large stock option grant to boot, the chance to become truly rich in a takeover solves the problem of mangers fighting off hostile bidders.
 But the devil is in the detail and the triggers for these "chutes" were crafted for more broadly than the core case of the takeover where the CEO loses his or her job.
 Most notably, the "chutes" broadened into a general severance arrangement that covered not only takeover situations, but virtually any case of termination without cause.
-This then had led to nightmare cases of \$100 million-plus payouts, not "pay for performance," not the CEO getting a share of the upside when the firm is sold at a premium, but "pay for failure" so egregious that even a Chief Executive who has awarded the Medal of Freedom despite failure felt obliged to take notice.
+11 This then had led to nightmare cases of \$100 million-plus payouts, not "pay for performance," not the CEO getting a share of the upside when the firm is

-10See Paramount Comme'ns Inc. v.
+&lt;sup>10See Paramount Commc'ns Inc. v.
 Time Inc., 571 A.2d 1140 (Del.
 1989); Unitrin, Inc. v.
 Am.
-Gen. Corp., 651 A.2d 1361 (Del.
+Gen. Corp., 651

+A.2d 1361 (Del.
 1995).